samzofkie/jailsolidaritynetwork.com/README.md

 ### TODO

+- Separate pages for testimonies
 - `TestimonyTranscription` proper async, fetchTranscription() method return Promise
 - Loadable class (multiple inheritance?)
-- Rename name `id`
 - Only make variable member if actually needed
 - Comments

 - UI design doc
 - Tests
-- Separate pages for testimonies
 - `AudioTestimonyTranscription` text highlighting
 - Handling window resizing?
-- What are the documents in response to?
+- What are the documents in response to (text)?
 - Where were the recordings taken?